 Sense of smell is one of the senses that is processed by our nervous system to let us know more about our surroundings, and about the things we consume to keep the body healthy and safe.
 The smell is a sense of the information coming through the nose.

-The sensory organ comprises specialized cells and tissues that recognize odourants, transfers a signal, which is received by nerve endings of olfactory nerve, and processed finally by the nervous system.
+The sensory organ comprises specialized cells and tissues that recognize odourants, transfers a signal, which is received by nerve endings of the olfactory nerve, and processed finally by the nervous system.
 The brain interprets the signal as smell (olfaction).
 Smell let us know about our surrounding and gives us instincts about what is safe or dangerous.

 Content: Sense of smell